KTC-GmbH/docs.ktc.de/ContractPlus/EN/ContractPlus_EN.md

 - Assign responsibilities to the contract
 - Add documents and notes to a contract
 - Store dimensions, remarks and search terms to the contract.
-- Supported languages: English, German, Italian, French, Dutch, Spanish, Portuguese and Russian.
+- Supported languages: English, German, Italian, French, Dutch, Spanish and Portuguese.

 ### Added value